Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets: Introduction

 Originally, bootstrap percolation was studied on lattices by statistical physicists as a model of ferromagnetism \cite{CLR}, and it can also be viewed as a model of discrete epidemiology, wherein a virus or other contagion is being transmitted across a network (cf.~\cite{BaloghPete,Roberts}).
 (In the latter context, each vertex is either ``infected'' or ``uninfected''.)
 Further applications include the spread of influence in social networks \cite{Chen, KKT} and market stability in finance \cite{ACM}.

 Much attention has been devoted to examining percolation in a probabilistic setting, referred to in~\cite{BaloghPete} as the \textit{random disease problem}.
 In this setting, the initial activated set $A$ is selected according to some probability distribution.
 The parameter of interest is then the probability that $G$ $r$-percolates from $A$, and in particular determining the threshold probability $p$ for which $G$ almost surely does (or does not) $r$-percolate when vertices are placed in $A$ independently with probability~$p$.
-Results have been obtained in this setting for a number of families of graphs, including random regular graphs \cite{BaloghPittel}, the Erd\H{o}s--R\'enyi random graph~$G_{n,p}$ \cite{FKR,JLTV}, hypercubes \cite{BB:hypercube}, trees \cite{BaloghPeresPete}, and grids \cite{AL,BBDCM,BBM:high}.
+Results have been obtained in this setting for a number of families of graphs, including random regular graphs \cite{BaloghPittel}, the Erd\H{o}s--R\'enyi random graph~$G_{n,p}$ \cite{FKR,JLTV}, expanders~\cite{COFKR15}, hypercubes \cite{BB:hypercube}, trees \cite{BaloghPeresPete}, and grids \cite{AL,BBDCM,BBM:high}.
+A degree sequence bound was obtained in~\cite{Reichman12}.

 In addition, there has recently been interest in extremal problems concerning bootstrap percolation in various families of graphs~\cite{BenevidesPrzykucki15,Przykucki,Riedl:tree}.